 Meditation is the state of mind from whence mindfulness arises.
 The ideal would be for each PWP to take a complete meditation training curriculum such as the Mindfulness Based Stress Reduction (MBSR) course developed by Jon Kabat-Zinn.
 Unfortunately, such training takes time and is not widely available throughout the country.

 Picture there being two different applications of mindfulness.
 First is the meditative practice itself.
 The benefits are long-lasting and positive.
-But even if you do not become a regular meditator, being consciously mindful of your body—how it moves, how it is positioned in space— will allow your conscious mind to assist you in restoring your posture and gait to what it was prior to PD.
+But even if you do not become a regular meditator, being consciously mindful of your body—how it moves, how it is positioned in space— will allow your conscious mind to assist you in restoring your posture and gait to what it was prior to developing Parkinson's.

-PD messes up your brain maps.
+Parkinson's messes up your brain maps.
 Left unchallenged, those maps become the new ‘normal.’
 But that normal isn’t normal at all.
 The good news is with mindfulness and proper exercise you can regain proper posture and gait.
 You evoke neuroplastic change.